Web-application-based-on-AI/AI_team/README.md

 ### Bag of words

 What we have here in our data set is a large collection of text data (5,572 rows of data).
-Most ML algorithms rely on numerical data to

-be fed into them as input, and email/sms messages are usually text heavy.
+Most ML algorithms rely on numerical data to be fed into them as input, and email/sms messages are usually text heavy.

-Here we'd like to introduce the Bag of Words(BoW) concept which is a term used to specify the problems that have a 'bag of words' or

-a collection of text data that needs to be worked with.
-The basic idea of BoW is to take a piece of text and count the frequency of the
+Here we'd like to introduce the Bag of Words(BoW) concept which is a term used to specify the problems that have a 'bag of words' ora collection of text data that needs to be worked with.
+The basic idea of BoW is to take a piece of text and count the frequency of the words in that text.

-words in that text.
-It is important to note that the BoW concept treats each word individually and the order in which the words occur

-does not matter.
+It is important to note that the BoW concept treats each word individually and the order in which the words occur does not matter.

-Using a process which we will go through now, we can covert a collection of documents to a matrix, with each document being a row and

-each word(token) being the column, and the corresponding (row,column) values being the frequency of occurrance of each word or token in
+Using a process which we will go through now, we can covert a collection of documents to a matrix, with each document being a row and each word(token) being the column, and the corresponding (row,column) values being the frequency of occurrance of each word or token in that document.

-that document.

 ### steps of Bag of words